Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Discussion

 The analog nature of the Neural CRNs framework allows for further circuit optimizations.
 Observe that $Z$ and $A$ are the only species common between the \mrm{N2} and \mrm{N3} phases.
 Recall that the $Z$ species are already decoupled between these stages through the creation of proxy $Z^b$ species during the \mrm{N2} stage.
 By similarly creating proxy $A^b$ species during the \mrm{N2} stage, the two stage pairs \mrm{\{N1, N2\}} and \mrm{\{N3, N4\}} could be executed independently.
-While this in itself is not sufficient to eschew the clock mechanism, designing $f_\theta$ as a steady-state systems might allow for their asynchrnous execution, with gradients accumulated over multiple iterations.
-In a similar vein, the \mrm{N4} stage alone could be detached from the circuit entirely so that gradients accumulate across iterations, analogous to batch gradient descent in conventional machine learning. \cite{hinton1992neural} Such a decoupled strategy could permit a wider range of learning rates (currently constrained to $\eta =1$).
-Finally, a more chemically aligned learning scheme could be to train the circuit on the same input until loss convergence before advancing to the next, an approach aligned with some online learning paradigms.
-We will explore these possibilities in a future work.
+Although this in itself is not sufficient to eschew the clock mechanism, designing $f_\theta$ so that the resultant CRNs are steady-state systems might allow for their asynchronous execution.
+In a similar vein, the \mrm{N4} stage alone could be completely detached from the circuit so that gradients accumulate over several iterations.
+These accumulated gradients can be used to update parameters in an ad hoc manner analogous to batch gradient descent in conventional machine learning. \cite{hinton1992neural} Furthermore, such a decoupled strategy could allow for a wider range of learning rates (currently constrained to $\eta =1$).
+A more chemically aligned learning scheme could be to train the circuit on the same input until loss convergence before advancing to the next, an approach aligned with some online learning paradigms.
+We will explore these possibilities in future work.